spatie/laravel-multitenancy/README.md

 This package aims to be a lightweight solution to make your app multitenancy aware.
 If you need more features, take a look at [hyn/multi-tenant](https://tenancy.dev/).

+Another option you could look at it is [stancl/tenancy](https://github.com/stancl/tenancy).

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.